Lumbees - Descendants of the Lost Colony?

 The Lumbee Indians were late being recognized as a Native America tribe, with the benefits that attend that recognition.
 It has been argued that this was primarily because in the early days of our nation they believed themselves so well assimilated with the European settlers along the Lumber River that they did not feel the need for separate recognition.
 An extract from the official Lumbee Tribe web site: "In 1885, the tribe was recognized as Indian by the State of North Carolina.
 The tribe has sought full federal recognition from the United States Government since 1888.
 In 1956, Congress passed the Lumbee Act, which recognized the tribe as Indian.
 However, the Act withheld the full benefits of federal recognition from the tribe.
 Efforts are currently underway to pass federal legislation that grants full recognition to the Lumbee Tribe of North Carolina."

 Ironically, at one time most descendants of European settlers denied any "taint" of Native American blood in their heritage, largely because of the real economic and cultural disadvantages.
 Today more and more people are searching out their Native American roots, perhaps recognizing the pride and admirable traditions associated with Native American cultures.
-Some, like myself, would be proud to find a link, but have not.
-Dr. Tony Mack McClure, a mixed blood Cherokee and resident of Fayette County, Tennessee has released a new book entitled Cherokee Proud: A Guide for Tracing and Honoring Your Cherokee Ancestors and has authored a "So your Grandmother is A Cherokee Princess," an interesting article on how to trace your Cherokee roots.
+Some, like myself, would be proud to find a link, but have not (recently confirmed by DNA testng).
+Dr. Tony Mack McClure, a mixed blood Cherokee and resident of Fayette County, Tennessee has released a new book entitled Cherokee Proud: A Guide for Tracing and Honoring Your Cherokee Ancestors.
+He also authored a "So your Grandmother is A Cherokee Princess," an interesting article on how to trace your Cherokee roots.